Andrea Carlson: Themes

 Andrea Carlson has described her own art as commenting on “entangled cultural narratives and institutional authority … Indigenous Futurisms and assimilation metaphors in film.”

+Indigenous Futurism work "helps us to think critically about tradition, revolution, and reconstructive practices in our built environments."
+Carlson's work responds to this and "dreams up a world that is of the now as much as it is of a future to come."
+Her take on Indigenous Futurism is about healing, truth-telling, reexamining the past and reexamining the future.

 Andrea Carlson’s work focuses on how stereotypes prevail in American narratives of Indigenous peoples.
 She stated that these fictional ideas of who they should be makes it so, “[a]ny changes to that code render them ‘unauthentic’ and cultures are institutionally killed.”

 For example, in her print Exit (2019, screen print) Carlson has stated that the piece comments on a “deep-seated fear of losing cultural practices, languages and art forms,” as represented by the exit sign.
 Many of the symbols in the print also reference indigenous creations that have been wrongfully appropriated by people who did not originate from them.

 Carlson has long drawn visual influence from film and movie culture, and in some of her works, she plays with cinematic conventions, asks the audience to act as the viewfinder, and encourages viewers to reconsider what they're seeing and how they're seeing it.